Bullying in the 21st Century: the Definition, Signs, Types, and Consequences

 You have to do this as long as you want your little one to provide a healthy response to offenses.
 The first issue to consider is how to deal with bullying at school.
 Explain to the child that not all peers can be friendly with him.
 Don’t forget to highlight that it’s not because of his personality.
 Tell a kid that some people feel joy when offending others.

 Chew on the topic of self-esteem together.
 Try to persuade your child that the bullies are very unsure of themselves.
 Work with self-esteem coloring pages to make everything clear.
+Research useful books on the matter and read them with your kids.

 The main messages you should deliver: